Context-Dependent Memory: How Memory Recall Works

 State-dependent learning

 State-dependent memory can come into play when you’re in the same physical or mental state in which you first learned something.
-Much of the research on state-dependent learning has been on the effects of being under the influence of a drug and memory.
+Much of the research on state-dependent learning has been on the effects of being under the influence of a drug on memory.

-In one study, researchers explored the effects of marijuana on state-dependent memory.
+In one foundational study, researchers explored the effects of marijuana on state-dependent memory.
 Subjects were given either a placebo or actual marijuana.
 Then, they were given a list of categorized words.
 They were then asked to recall the words when they were using either the placebo or the marijuana.
-In all cases, those who learned in one state (drugged or not drugged) recalled the words most easily when in the same state in which they learned it.
+In all cases, those who learned in one state (drugged or not drugged) recalled the words most easily when in the same state in which they learned them.

 Cognitive